Biden, Lopez Obrador open Mexico meetings with brusque talk

 “This is the moment for us to determine to do away with this abandonment, this disdain, and this forgetfulness for Latin America and the Caribbean,” he said.

 While both men pledged to work together, it was a noticeably sharp exchange, on full display before reporters.
-It was unclear if the mood would lighten later in the evening, when Biden and López Obrador were to have dinner with Canadian Prime Minister Justin Trudeau and their wives.
+It was unclear if the mood would lighten later in the evening, when Biden and López Obrador were to have dinner with Trudeau and their wives.

-Most of the summit’s work will be handled on Tuesday, when the three leaders are to hold hours of talks.

 The meeting is held most years, although there was a hiatus while Donald Trump was U.S. president.
 It’s often called the “three amigos summit,” a reference to the deep diplomatic and economic ties between the countries, but new strains have emerged.